stomp-js/stomp-js.github.io/_posts/2018-06-29-using-stompjs-v5.md

 ## Create a STOMP client

 STOMP JavaScript clients communicate with a STOMP server using a `ws://` or `wss://` URL.

+The example below shows how to use this library when included via a script tag.
+When included via an ES module, no need to prefix the class names with `StompJs.`.
+It will be `const client = new Client();`.

 ```javascript
 const client = new StompJs.Client({